 Is It ADHD, Depression, or Both?

 “I frequently see depression in adults whose ADHD wasn’t recognized and treated in their younger years,” says Yvonne Pennington, Ph.D., an Atlanta-based psychologist who specializes in adult ADHD.
-“Having endured so many blows to their self-esteem, they’ve accepted the idea that they’re lazy and stupid-or not good enough to succeed socially or professionally.”
+“Having endured so many blows to their self-esteem, they’ve accepted the idea that they’re lazy and stupid-or not good enough to succeed socially or professionally.

-“I would not go after ADHD and primary depression at the same time,” says Lenard Adler, M.D., director of the adult ADHD program at the NYU Langone Medical Center in New York City.
-“Work first on the condition that causes the greater impairment.
-Problems raised by ADHD are real, but depression can be life-threatening.”
+“Work first on the condition that causes the greater impairment,” says Lenard Adler, M.D., director of the adult ADHD program at the NYU Langone Medical Center in New York City.
+“Problems raised by ADHD are real, but depression can be life-threatening.”

 Most antidepressants work well alongside ADHD stimulant meds, as well as with the nonstimulant Strattera (atomoxetine), though minor adjustments may need to be made.
 Wellbutrin (bupropion) is an antidepressant that can also be useful for ADHD.

 Most of the time, depression improves substantially with the first antidepressant tried.
 If it doesn’t work, a second one probably will.
 About half of those who take antidepressants achieve complete relief of depressive symptoms.

 Minor medication or lifestyle adjustments may make a tremendous difference, too.
 Aerobic exercise “has a profound effect on the mood level of people with ADHD,” says William Dodson, M.D., a Denver-based psychiatrist.
 “If you can’t motivate yourself, exercise can normalize your mood.”